Jat Sikh: History

+Background

+During the 15th–16th centuries, a period of regionalised, tribal spheres of influence existed in the Punjab, with the Kharals and Sials being influential in the lower sections of the Bari and Rechna doabs, with the Gakkhars, Awans, and Janjuas in the upper Sindh Sagar Doab, while Rajput clans were dominant along the Shivalik Hills and the regions adjoining Rajasthan.
+According to Jagtar Singh Grewal, Jatts from Rajasthan and Sindh started settling in the Punjab by following rivers upstream, displacing the Gujjar and Rajput tribes for agricultural lands.
+By the late 16th century, the Jatts were the most numerous agricultural caste between the Jhelum and Yamuna rivers.
+In Punjabi Hindu society, the Jatts occupied a low-status due to their refusal to engage in sati (widow immolation) and their practice of widow remarriage (chadar chadhana).

+Mythological origin

+The Jatts of Punjab claimed to originate from the locks of Shiva, known as jatas.
+Furthermore, they claimed Kshatriya status but explained their uptake of ploughing work as being due to a vow they made to Parashuram to forfeit the warrior-ways and adopt an agricultural lifestyle.

+Adoption of Sikhism

 Guru Nanak (left) seated and in-discussion with Ajita Randhawa (right), an early Jat disciple of Sikhism.
 Mardana is in the foreground.
 Painting from the B-40 Janamsakhi and was painted in 1733 by Alam Chand Raj.

 Initially, some Jats started to follow the teachings of Guru Nanak, which did much to remove social barriers created by the sāvarṇa caste society.
 Jats were previously indifferent towards deep religious affairs.

 While followers important to Sikh tradition like Baba Buddha were among the earliest significant historical Sikh figures, and significant numbers of conversions occurred as early as the time of Guru Angad (1504–1552), the first large-scale conversions of Jats is commonly held to have begun during the time of Guru Arjan (1563–1606).
 While touring the countryside of eastern Punjab, he founded several important towns like Tarn Taran Sahib, Kartarpur, and Hargobindpur which functioned as social and economic hubs, and together with the community-funded completion of the Darbar Sahib to house the Guru Granth Sahib and serve as a rallying point and center for Sikh activity, established the beginnings of a self-contained Sikh community, which was especially swelled with the region's Jat peasantry.
 They formed the vanguard of Sikh resistance against the Mughal Empire from the 18th century onwards.
 While W. H. McLeod was of the position that Jats only began to convert in large numbers to Sikhism and influence the community by the time of Guru Amar Das and certainly by the time of Guru Arjan, Pashaura Singh and Louis E. Fenech on the other hand opine that large scale conversions of Jats into Sikhism came about during Guru Nanak's time settled down in Kartarpur and living an agricultural lifestyle.